 So why did I feel confident walking away from the conventional treatments?
 Because for the last five years I've become intimately acquainted with my body.
 I've gotten to know my own workings inside and out and back to front.
 When I was suffering from undiagnosed endo I reached out to health care professionals about my symptoms, but I didn’t get the answers I wanted.
 First, they didn’t have the time or space to talk; I was batted away like I was making it up or making it worse than it was.
 I felt like no one believed that my pain or symptoms were real.
 It was very frustrating, and I built up a lot of resentment and mistrust, so I figured I had nothing to lose and tried to find alternatives.

 Today I'm pain-free, and my periods are the textbook periods that most women dream of.
 They aren’t massively heavy, I get no clots, I don’t have pain, they last about five days, and my cycle that used to be anywhere from 21 to 33 days is now cruising along at an average of 26 days.
 Here are some of the lifestyle changes I made that worked for me.

 Once I started doing this consistently, the messages my body was trying to tell me began to unfold.
-I recommend getting an app, diary, or even a scrap of paper and write down what happens to you every day: your emotions, your flow, your skin, and all the sensations in your body.
+I recommend getting an app, diary, or even a scrap of paper, and write down what happens to you every day: your emotions, your flow, your skin, and all the sensations in your body.
 Be as detailed as you can.
 I would aim to do three months to really build up a picture, but the longer you do it the more you will see.

 Many traditional medicine systems incorporate abdominal therapy for reproductive health.
 I went to get Mizan womb massages regularly.
 Mizan is an Arabic word that means "balance," and the treatment itself is a gentle massage of the abdomen that aims to improve the flow of blood and lymph in the body.
 The idea is it's supposed to help restore balance and alignment so that the body can heal itself.
 And believe me, I wish I had known about this magic so much sooner because it did amazing things for my body.

 I decided to stop using tampons and pad, and noticed my cycle started to regulate almost immediately.
 If you want to give this a try, look for natural products, moon cups, diva cups, and reusable pads.
 It was the first thing I did, and I was amazed at how much difference it has made.

-Once I made the decision to go it alone, I knew that processed foods and those that cause inflammation—like dairy, gluten, corn, and sugar—had to go.
+Once I made to treat my endometriosis naturally, I knew that processed foods and those that cause inflammation—like dairy, gluten, corn, and sugar—had to go.
 I replaced them with organic products, whole foods, and plenty of vegetables.
 We are what we eat, so give your body every opportunity to heal by giving it the right fuel.